McMasterRS/ws_web-design-guide/mobile-navbar.md

 # Navigation Bar

 We have already styled the navigation bar in our SPA.
-However, the current design not scale properly on smaller displays.
+However, the current design does not scale properly on smaller displays.
 We will modify the navigation bar to make use of the MUI `Drawer` component on smaller screens.

 ## Limit Current Configuration to Medium/Large Displays
 We will start by limiting the current navigation bar setup to medium and large display using breakpoints.